What Is a Timeshare and How Does It Work?

 timeshare contract image

 There are several types of timeshare contracts.
-In order to choose the right one for your needs, it’s important to know details about each contract before making a purchase.
+To choose the right one for your needs, it’s important to understand the details of each contract before making a purchase.

 Biennial and Triennial Timeshares